dennyzhang/challenges-kubernetes/README.md

 - Objective: HA deployemnt with helm
 - Requirements: helm, volume
 ```
-1. Deploy wordpress service with no SPOF by using helm
+1. Create wordpress helm by yourself
-2. Customize the deployment
+2. Deploy a HA wordpress service with your helm chart
 ```
 - Main Tech:
 - See more: [Scenario-303](./Scenario-303)